martin-welss/jtrack-ee7/README.md

 ![](images/screenshot.png)

-Minimal bugtracker as java ee7 reference project using wildfly 8, gradle, arquillian and spock , and on the JEE side jsf, restful webservices, ejb, jpa and cdi
+Minimal bugtracker as java ee7 reference project using wildfly 9, gradle, arquillian and spock , and on the JEE side jsf, restful webservices, ejb, jpa and cdi

 It is meant to be used in conjunction with the project wildfly-git-install:

 https://github.com/martin-welss/wildfly-git-install

 which features a wildfly installation from a git repository and externalized local configuration.
-For this project, please use the postgres_branch of wildfly-git-install.

 BuildId
 =======